telicent-oss/smart-caches-core/docs/security/index.md

 Our existing security model closely couples RDF-ABAC labels with the User Attributes returned by the [Telicent Access][TcAccess] service where user attributes are returned in a specific JSON object schema.
 Applications are also strongly coupled to Access in that they need to be directly aware of configuring themselves to talk to it in order to retrieve user attributes to provide label enforcement decisions.
+While recently this has been decoupled slightly by the move to the new [Telicent Auth][TcAuth] server where we now rely upon OIDC User Info endpoints for this information we're still only utilising a subset of the information that the server returns us for data access decisions.

 Therefore as part of this new API we adopt a similar approach to [Labels](#label-format--syntax) in that we move to treat user attributes as opaque byte sequences with responsibility for retrieving and interpreting user attributes left to plugins via their `AttributesProvider` and `AttributesParser` implementations.
-This means that the burden of configuring any necessary supporting services, e.g. connectivity to [Telicent Access][TcAccess], becomes an internal implementation detail of a plugin, rather than an application concern.
+This means that the burden of configuring any necessary supporting services, e.g. connectivity to [Telicent Access][TcAccess]/[Telicent Auth][TcAuth], becomes an internal implementation detail of a plugin, rather than an application concern.

-User attributes use the same optional schema prefix as part of the byte sequences to allow plugins to distinguish between different attribute schemas they may support, and this allows for future plugins to potentially combine multiple attribute providers.

 As with labels the `UserAttributes<T>` interface treats user attributes in abstract terms from an application perspective while allowing a plugin implementation to decode the user attributes into whatever data structure(s) are appropriate.
 A plugins implementation of the `AttributesParser` interface can supply whatever decoding logic it needs for its implementation.

 User attributes may include a variety of user attributes, including but not limited to the following: